authbucket/oauth2-php/README.md

     `/oauth2/token`.
 -   `authbucket_oauth2.debug_path`: Debug endpoint path, default to `/oauth2/debug`.
--   `authbucket_oauth2.authorize_scope_path`: For using authorize scope
-    confirmation page, overrider this with your path, e.g.
-    `/oauth2/authorize/scope`.
 -   `authbucket_oauth2.user_provider`: For using
     `grant_type = password`, override this parameter with your own user provider, e.g. using InMemoryUserProvider or a doctrine